ccubed/AngelBot/docs/source/Configuration.rst

 You can define a server wide prefix to use besides $.
 This is mostly for compatibility with other bots.
 AngelBot is pretty chill, use what you want.

-ardprefix [thing]
+ardserver prefix:[value]
-    Set the command prefix to [thing].
-That means you would type [thing] before every command in these documents.
+    Set the command prefix to [value].
+That means you would type [value] before every command in these documents.
     Ex: ardserver prefix:^

 Modules